Pasighat: Transport connectivity

-Pasighat is connected by the NH-515 and have frequent services from Guwahati, Lakhimpur and Itanagar.
+Pasighat is connected by national highway NH-515 and have frequent bus services from Guwahati, Lakhimpur and Itanagar.
 Waterways crossing the Brahmaputra River from Dibrugarh by ferry to Oryamghat that is situated at a distance of 32 km from Pasighat and can take a bus or taxi.
 Nearest rail head is at Murkongselek which is terminal station of the Rangia-Murkongselek broad gauge track.

+The railway line from Murkongselek has been extended by 16 km to Sille in Arunachal Pradesh.
+Sille railway station was commissioned in February 2026.
+The 10 km railway track from Sille to Pasighat is being laid.
+Pasighat railway station is planned to be commissioned by the end of 2026.

 The 227-km Murkongselek-Pasighat-Tezu-Rupai line is being undertaken as a strategic project.
-The rail head is proposed to be extended up to Pasighat.
-The BG railway line will link North-Assam area with Pasighat town, the district headquarter of East Siang of Arunachal, located at a rail route distance of 26.5 km.
+The rail head is being extended up to Pasighat.
+The 26 km long new railway line will link North-Assam area with Pasighat town, the district headquarter of East Siang of Arunachal.
 About 24.5 km of the route falls in Arunachal territory.
-The Rangia - Murkongselek BG conversion (with extension up to Pasighat) project was one of the two major rail projects in Northeast announced by Prime Minister Manmohan Singh during 2010.
+The Rangia - Murkongselek BG conversion (with extension up to Pasighat) project was one of the two major rail projects in Northeast announced in 2010.
 This broad gauge line is supposed to be proceeding on to Roing, Parsuramkund, Rupai, and other places in the state.
 A preliminary engineering-traffic survey for the Pasighat-Tezu-Parshuram Kund was conducted by Northeast Frontier Railways at the request of the state government.

 Arunachal Pradesh State Transport Services (APSTS) is another means of transportation in the district which is linked with other districts and nearby villages.
 APSTS buses are also run from Pasighat to Itanagar, the capital of the state, from Pasighat to Shillong, Meghalaya via Guwahati on the daily basis.
 Bus services are available to Guwahati, Assam which are run by private operators.
 Private-owned Winger and Tata Sumo services also run across the district and run in the other districts.
 Also, regular flights from Pasighat to Guwahati and Guwahati to Pasighat on selected weekdays have also started since April 2018.
 Guwahati and Kolkata are connected with Pasighat Airport by Alliance Air.